nuccinc/distributed-computing/README.md

 ## Updates

+- BSD documentation is currently down due to AWS account issues -- should be back up shortly.
 - Fixed logic causing Linux native installations to fail.
 - Fixed auto-installation for Docker on Kali Linux.
 - Added better instructions for connecting to additional projects.